0procod/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a file that containing the text the best school
+Write a script that writes into the file ls_cwd_content the result of the command ls -la